abrah926/TravelApp/README.md

 2. **Running the App**

-   - Always run commands from the TravelApp directory
+   - Always run commands from the Salsa directory
    - Use `npx react-native run-android` directly instead of npm scripts
    - No need to start Metro separately, it will start automatically